Frimkron/hrbrt/README.md

 Example:

     :: [] Animal     -- Good choice!
-GO TO my section
-	:  [] Mineral	-- Ok.
+GO TO my section :  [] Mineral    -- OK.
 GO TO some section.
     :  [] Vegetable  -- Not bad, but I
     :                   think you could
     :                   have chosen better.
     :                   GO TO end

 ### Quoting ###

-All lines in the document my optionally be prefixed with `>` markers, as would typically be added by an email client.
+All lines in the document may optionally be prefixed with `>` markers, as would typically be added by an email client.
 The `>` markers themselves are ignored, but the following line content is still parsed.
 This allows recipients to reply directly to a document sent by email and it still be parsable.